 If you are not sure, ask your installer to calculate the correct size based on your roof’s size and pitch and the average rainfall for your area.

 To install new gutters on your home, the old ones need to be removed first.
 This is an easy but time-consuming job, which typically runs between $0.65 and $0.85 a linear foot to complete.
-This makes the average gutter replacement cost per linear foot around $3.65 - $30.85.
-If your old gutters are hard to remove or made of a material that is difficult to dispose of or recycle, your costs may be higher.
+This makes the average gutter replacement cost per linear foot around $3.65 to $50.85.
+If your old gutters are hard to remove or made of a material that is difficult to dispose of or recycle, your costs may be higher - to as much as $1.50 per linear foot for removal.
+This makes the cost of the average 150 linear foot gutter replacement project between $550 and $7,600.

 To effectively drain water, your gutters need to slope toward the downspout.
 While most gutters appear to be parallel to your roofline, they are tilting downward slightly at roughly ¼ inch per 10 feet of downspout.